 While Botox® injections are an extremely effective treatment for teeth grinding, continuing Botox® injections are necessary to maintain results.
 For the best results possible, Dr. Mark suggests patients return every 3-4 months for continuing Botox® injections in order to successfully treat bruxism in the long term.
 Dr. Mark will decide the quantity and frequency of Botox® injections for teeth grinding that is ideal for your specific case.

-To learn more about Botox® for bruxism, you can call Central Park Oral Surgery at our Madison Avenue office at 212-813-0707 or request an appointment online to schedule a personal consultation.
+To learn more about Botox® injections for teeth grinding in NYC, call Central Park Oral Surgery at our Madison Avenue office at 212-813-0707 or request an appointment online to schedule a personal consultation.